 There are 2 different types of costs associated with Medicare Part B:

 When you enroll in Medicare Part B, you will have to pay a monthly premium.
 For 2021, the base premium is $148.50.
-The premium might have been higher, but it was capped by Congress due to the 2021 changes to Medicare.

 You will also have to pay out-of-pocket costs when you use your Medicare Part B benefits.
 You can expect to pay these costs out of pocket: